radancyco/tb-ajd-template/README.md

 achieve reusable components and code and it makes CSS specificity very flat and low reducing the need for importants

-#W hat this works with
+# What this template works with
 HTML and Razor that works in the TB system with the latest features of the TB Job Details page as of 5/16/2017 using the default SASS and Compass for TB Full Theme